CLATSKANIE CHESS CLUB

 TRAINING PROGRAM

-Our training program consists of weekly lessons, chess worksheets, puzzles and daily games on ICC.
+Our training program consists of weekly lessons, online training with coaches from around the world, chess tactics practice, chess magnet school and games on ICC or www.freechess.org

 Lessons: Our beginning and intermediate students work with our more advanced players on their chess knowledge.
-Advanced students study with masters from all over the world on the Free Internet Chess Server www.freechess.org or on the Internet Chess Club (cost for membership in ICC is about $26/year for sudents).
+Advanced students study with masters from all over the world, thanks to a grant from the Verizon Foundation.

 Our Curriculum: One-on-one chess instruction is available every week.
 We also provide group learning activities.
-Our students train on one of our four computers with Chessmaster, Convekta & Fritz at the clubhouse.
-Puzzles and worksheets are also sent home each week.
-These worksheets teach our students advanced techniques and provide additional chess challenges.
-Note to parents: Please set aside time for your child to complete these worksheets.
-If your child has difficulties, they can bring it to the club meeting for a little one-on-one.
+Our students train on our computers with Chessmaster, Convekta & Fritz at the clubhouse.
+Parents should set aside time each week for their children to play or practice chess.
+Contact Kate to find out the software we recommend for training.

 Lettering in Chess: High School players can work on lettering in chess.
 For additional information, visit Points, Promotions & Letters

 Chess Software: Our students primarily use Chessmaster, Convekta and/or Fritz.
 This excellent training/playing software is available online (new or used) at www.amazon.com .
 Students interested in improving their games should spend time each week on computer (we also have computers available at chess club).
-Games can be printed out and reviewed at chess club with one of the advanced players.
+Games can be printed out and reviewed at chess club with one of the advanced players or with one of our coaches through video conferencing.

 Lending Library: We have a lending library of books available to students.
 The lending list is available on the yahoogroups website: Go to the Club's Yahoogroups database to find a list of some of the chess books we have.
 Please feel free to add your books to the database and we'll share our resources!
 If you'd like to borrow one of the books, just get in touch with the owner and make arrangements to pick it up.
 Library books are also listed in the Lending Library.

-Internet Chess: Students are encouraged to play on the free internet chess serve www.freechess.org or join ICC to play games online and print them for review with advanced players.
-Membership on freechess is free, memberhsip on ICC for students is $26/year.
+Internet Chess: Students are encouraged to play on the free internet chess server www.freechess.org or join the Internet Chess Club www.chessclub.com to play games online with serious players from around the world.
+Games can be printed for review with advanced players.
+Membership on freechess is free, membership on ICC for students is $26/year.
 ICC members come from virtually every country.
 They are a great group of people!
 To learn more click this link: Internet Chess Club (ICC) Help Page

 Club guidelines for online play: